-Throughout treatment, clients receive individual and group therapy as well as case management, medical monitoring, Cognitive Behavioral Therapy (CBT), and trauma therapy.
+Throughout treatment, clients receive individual and group therapy, case management, medical monitoring, cognitive behavioral therapy (CBT), and trauma therapy.
 Residential clients may receive medical detoxification when necessary.
 This facility offers unique treatments and therapy including equine therapy, yoga, meditation, and spiritual counseling.
 Families are included in treatment through a four-day family program that occurs every other week.

-The leadership team at Pavillon includes two medical doctors who are board certified in addiction medicine, a licensed clinical addiction specialist/master addiction counselor, and a certified addictions registered nurse advance practice/licensed clinical addictions specialist.
+The leadership team at Pavillon includes two medical doctors who are board certified in addiction medicine, clinical addiction specialist/master addiction counselor, and a certified addictions registered nurse advance practice/licensed clinical addictions specialist.

 The clinical and professional staff includes clinical psychologists (PhD), registered nurses, licensed substance use disorder counselors, licensed mental health counselors, health & wellness counselors, a spiritual care director, and continuing care case managers.
 The client to counselor ratio is 6:1.